charan-happy/devopswithcharan/GithubActions/InterviewQuestions.md

 Moreover, GitHub Actions integrates with third-party tools like CodeClimate or SonarCloud for advanced static code analysis, identifying potential bugs or vulnerabilities before they become issues.

+45. What are caller and called workflow in github actions ?
+    - while using reusable workflows, the reusable workflow yaml file is called called workflow and the yaml file which uses the reusable workflow yaml file is called caller workflow.